-Since the 4th of July—Independence Day—is today up in the U.S., it’s a good time to review the basics of photographing fireworks for the shows tonight.
+Since it’s New Year’s eve, it’s a good time to review the basics of photographing fireworks for the shows tonight.
 It’s easy, it’s fun, and it’s a great way to preserve memories of those wonderful displays.

 Scout Your Location